The 10 Best Hotels in Los Cabos

 Resort at Pedregal

 It's difficult to deny the immediate allure of this mountainside resort, where guests enter via a dramatic tunnel, an infinity pool blends seamlessly into the horizon, and the ocean is never out of view.
-A favorite for romantics, the property feels more like a Mediterranean village than a hotel: each of the 66 rooms feature locally-made ceramics, fireplaces, and private plunge pools, not to mention staggering ocean vistas and complimentary tequila delivered straight to your door.
-The new champagne lounge is a perfect prelude to what awaits at El Farallón, the open-air seafood restaurant cantilevered over the cliffside where live music accompanies your meal.
+A favorite for romantics, the property feels more like a Mediterranean village than a hotel: each of the 115 rooms feature locally-made ceramics, fireplaces, and private plunge pools, not to mention staggering ocean vistas and complimentary tequila delivered straight to your door.
+The Champagne Terrace is a perfect prelude to what awaits at El Farallón, the open-air seafood restaurant cantilevered over the cliffside where live music accompanies your meal.

 Marquis Los Cabos Resort & Spa